 Herbs and Spices

-Herbs and spices have shown evidence that they are power houses when it comes to optimizing health.
+Herbs and spices have shown evidence that they are powerhouses when it comes to optimizing health.
 Turmeric may help fight inflammation and inhibit tumors from growing.
 Turmeric can be applied as a paste to help heal wounds, and when used as a tea, help relieve cold symptoms and respiratory issues.
-Sage is known to calm upset stomach and sore throat, and is aroma-therapeutic (the smell enhances mood).
-Rosemary is also used in aroma-therapy, and may help fight bacteria.
+Sage is known to calm an upset stomach and sore throat and is aroma-therapeutic (the smell enhances mood).
+Rosemary is also used in aromatherapy and may help fight bacteria.
 Cinnamon has shown to help stabilize blood sugar.
-Ginger has a great reputations for helps soothing upset stomach and battling arthritis.
+Ginger has a great reputation for helps soothing upset stomach and battling arthritis.

 Although nutritional foods encourage optimal health, it is still best to seek professional care from a medical provider.
 Also, if you are on medications, please do not stop or alter any use without being monitored or instructed by your doctor because you could end up worse than you are now.
 As we already know, the majority of diseases can potentially be prevented through a healthy diet, exercise, and positive state-of-mind.
 Even though our genetics can predispose us to certain diseases like cancer, heart disease, and autoimmune conditions, we should still be proactive in living the healthiest life possible.
 With that being said, I encourage you to eat to live, don’t live to eat, but remember that while you’re doing the best you can, you may make a few mistakes along the way.
 It’s OK.
 Learn from it, grow from it, and keep pushing toward of life of good health and longevity.